In 2016 spending on film and TV production in Scotland reached a record £69.4 million – an increase of more than 200 per cent compared to 2007.

 To attract film and high-end television productions to come to, or stay, in Scotland, £3.7 million has been allocated through a Production Growth Fund – unlocking £60 million of wider economic benefits since 2015.

 The Scottish Government is also providing £475,000 to support the National Film and Television School to establish a new base in Scotland – the first base outside the southeast of England.
 The School will offer bursary funding to a third of students in the first two years in order to improve diversity and inclusion in the screen sector.

-Work has begun to create a dedicated Screen Unit for film and TV, based within Creative Scotland, backed up with £10 million Scottish Government investment.
-The Screen Unit will combine expertise from our creative and enterprise partners and oversee support from development through to production and distribution.
+A dedicated Screen Unit for film and TV, based within Creative Scotland, has also now been set up – backed up with £10 million of Scottish Government investment.
+The Unit will oversee support from development through to production and distribution.